JohnSundell/Ink/README.md

 $ make
 ```

-The command line tool will be installed as `ink`, and can be passed Markdown text for conversion into HTML several ways.
+The command line tool will be installed as `ink`, and can be passed Markdown text for conversion into HTML in several ways.

-Calling without arguments will start reading from stdin until terminated with Ctrl+D
+Calling it without arguments will start reading from `stdin` until terminated with `Ctrl+D`:

 ```
 $ ink
 ```

-Markdown text can be piped in when called without arguments:
+Markdown text can be piped in when `ink` is called without arguments:

 ```
 $ echo "*Hello World*" | ink
 ```

-A single argument is treated as a filename, whose contents are parsed:
+A single argument is treated as a filename, and the corresponding file will be parsed:

 ```
 $ ink file.md
 ```

-A Markdown string can be passed directly using the -m flag:
+A Markdown string can be passed directly using the `-m` or `--markdown` flag:

 ```
 $ ink -m "*Hello World*"